Karin looks back on adopting a brother and sister.

 They both make us laugh constantly.
 They are a perfect match for our family.
 They said they were ‘active’ and we are pretty active.
 By active, they mean seriously energetic.
 We are still exhausted most of the time but it’s got a lot easier.

-I recently wrote to Maggie at CCS Adoption to tell her that we were fulfilling our dream of being sat around a campfire and having fun times.
+I recently wrote to the CEO of CCS Adoption to tell her that we were fulfilling our dream of being sat around a campfire and having fun times.
 Sat in a meeting four years prior, she was sceptical that this would happen.
-Painting a picture of a challenge is what they need to do – it’s tough.
+Painting a picture of the challenge is what they need to do – it’s tough.
 We like to think that we put in the hard yards and didn’t choose the easy option of being soft and accepting of negative behaviour.
 It’s now paying off and life is good.
-We’re looking forward to our first all-inclusive holiday where kids clubs beckon and I might just get to spend some time with my husband again.
+We’re looking forward to our first all-inclusive holiday where kids’ clubs beckon and I might just get to spend some time with my husband again.

 Want to find out more about adoption, the children and us?
 Then book yourself a place at one of our information events, hear from adopters and talk with our team.Read More